AdobeDocs/workfront.en/help/workfront-fusion/connections/connection-instruction-toc.md

 description: A connection must adhere to the requirements set by the API of the app or web service it connects to.
 For this reason, instructions for setting up a connection vary based on the app or web service.
 This article can help you identify and locate the instructions for connecting Adobe Workfront Fusion to your chosen app or web service.
 ---

-# Create connections in `Adobe Workfront Fusion`
+# Create connections in Adobe Workfront Fusion

-A connection must adhere to the requirements set by the API of the app or web service it connects to.
-For this reason, instructions for setting up a connection vary based on the app or web service.
-This article can help you identify and locate the instructions for connecting `Adobe Workfront Fusion` to your chosen app or web service.
+A connection must adhere to the requirements set by the API of the app or web service it connects to.&nbsp;For this reason, instructions for setting up a connection vary based on the app or web service.
+This article can help you identify and locate the instructions for connecting Adobe Workfront Fusion to your chosen app or web service.

 ## Access requirements